MRLintern/NLP_Spam_Pipeline/README.md

 * `$ git clone https://github.com/MRLintern/NLP_Spam_Pipeline.git`

 Click the run button at the top.
 However, its best to run each cell one at a time to see the data transformation.
 If you're only interested in the end result, run the python script which will display the accuracy of the model.
+I used `gedit` for the editor and ran the script at the command line.
+Note: I had problems doing this in VSCode.

 * `$ python3 nlp_spam_detection.py`

+The model accuracy came in at around 93% running both the script and jupyter notebook.

 ## TODO